nsandman/node-ytas/README.md

 #YTAS - YouTube Audio Streamer

 This is a node.js script that uses the [youtube-dl](http://www.github.com/fent/node-youtube-dl) module to stream audio straight from a video.

+To start the server, simply run one of two commands:

+<code>npm start</code> or <code>node server.js</code>

+They're both exactly the same, so I guess you can just choose arbitrarily.

 All you have to do is navigate to:

 <code>
 http://localhost:3000/?id=<i>youtube video ID here</i>